Assigning Payment Methods

 Step 2: Update Customer with Token

-Update an existing customer record to securely attach the tokenized card, enabling it for future transactions without ever exposing or handling raw card details.
+Update an existing customer record to securely attach the tokenized card, enabling it for future transactions.

-• To store a card to a customer record, see the API Reference here.
+• To assign a card to a customer record, see the API Reference here

-• What you get back: The API response includes the updated customer object, with an updated card object.
-This card object contains a card ID, which represents the stored payment method and can be used for future transactions.
+• What you get back: The API response includes the updated customer object, with an assigned tokenized that can be used for future transactions.

-You can create and store a bank account on a customer record with a single API call.
-This allows you to securely save the customer’s ACH/bank details for future transactions or subscriptions.
+You can create a bank account and assign it to a customer record with a single API call by using the customer_id field.
+This allows you to securely save the customer’s ACH/bank details for future transactions.

-• To create a bank account and store it to a customer record, see the API Reference here.
+• To create a bank account and assign it to a customer record, see the API Reference here

-• What you get back: The API response will include a BankAccount object with a unique id (e.g., j4ELaekDLJak3JdD).
-This id represents the stored bank account and is can be used when creating an ACH charge.
+• What you get back: The API response will include a BankAccount object with a unique id.
+This id represents the assigned bank account and can be used when creating an ACH charge.